F-Stack/f-stack/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 The malloc_elem structure is used as a generic header structure for various blocks of memory.
-It is used in three different ways - all shown in the diagram above:
+It is used in two different ways - all shown in the diagram above:

 #.
 As a header on a block of free or allocated memory - normal case

 #.
 As a padding header inside a block of memory

-#.
-As an end-of-memseg marker

 The most important fields in the structure and how they are used are described below.

+Malloc heap is a doubly-linked list, where each element keeps track of its previous and next elements.
+Due to the fact that hugepage memory can come and go, neighbouring malloc elements may not necessarily be adjacent in memory.
+Also, since a malloc element may span multiple pages, its contents may not necessarily be IOVA-contiguous either - each malloc element is only guaranteed to be virtually contiguous.

 .. note::